gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 ## Execution Plan

-1. Implement Teleport APIs for new scheduling system (without groups and backpressure)
+1. Implement Teleport APIs for new scheduling system (without backpressure)
-2. Implement new auto-updater in Go.
+2. Implement new Linux server auto-updater in Go.
 3. Implement changes to Kubernetes auto-updater.
 4. Test extensively on all supported Linux distributions.
 5. Prep documentation changes.
 6. Release new updater via teleport-ent-updater package.
 7. Release documentation changes.
-8. Communicate to select Cloud customers that they must update their updater, starting with lower ARR customers.
-9. Communicate to all Cloud customers that they must update their updater.
+8. Communicate to users that they should update their updater.
-10. Deprecate old auto-updater endpoints.
+9. Deprecate old auto-updater endpoints.
-11. Add groups and backpressure features.
+10. Add groups and backpressure features.